Skip to content

 6. Set the Request URL to https://<your-host>/api/webhooks/slack.

-The Slackbot currently normalizes Slack app_mention and message events.
+The Slackbot normalizes Slack app_mention and message events plus block_actions interactions.
+When SLACKBOTV2_AUTO_JOIN_CREATED_CHANNELS is enabled, it also joins newly-created public channels from subscribed channel_created events.
+The Slack app needs channels:read to receive those events and channels:join for the auto-join behavior.
 Do not rely on assistant-specific Slack event types unless the Slackbot code has explicit support for them.

 Do not put Centaur API-key auth in front of /api/webhooks/slack; the Slackbot validates Slack's signature and then calls the Centaur API separately.